lkieliger/360estate/README.md

 # sweng-team-the360estate

 ###Backlog:
-  1. register: (opens a child activity that allows you to enter: user name, pswd, phone n, address(p1).
-Data sent via SSL, verification e-mail sent, password must be written twice).

-  2. login (p1 feature: the pass and user are saved and loaded when user launches app)
+##Top priority features

+### User support

+  1. Registration: the user should be able to register by entering the field below.
+Data should be sent using TLS Password must be written twice.
+      * User name
+      * Password
+      * Phone number

+  2. Login: user should be able to log in by entering his username and his password

+  3. Favorites: the user should be able to save its favorites goods

+### Phone sensors

+### DB Access

+### Misc

-  3. Once logged in, the user finds an interface displaying a list of houses (first empty, later his favorites)
+  1. Once logged in, the user can use an interface which displays a list of houses
+  2. Each item is clickable, the user should be able to filter the results using various.

+##Additional features

+### User support

+  1. Once logged the user should not be required to log again at each time the app is launched

+### Phone sensors

+### DB Access

+### Automated test suite

   4. Each item is clickable, there's a 'filter' button on the top-right edge of the layout.